tidy-finance/website/docs/31_beta.md

 <img src="31_beta_files/figure-html/unnamed-chunk-20-1.png" width="672" style="display: block; margin: auto;" />

-To compare the difference between daily and monthly data, we combine beta estimates to a single table and use the table to plot a comparison of beta estimates for our example stocks.
+To compare the difference between daily and monthly data, we combine beta estimates to a single table.
+Then, we use the table to plot a comparison of beta estimates for our example stocks.

 ```r
 beta <- beta_monthly %>%